You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Copper flat bar or strip

-1. Place the copper behind the joint to absorb heat and support molten metal.
+1. Place the copper behind the joint so it supports the molten metal.

 2. Clamp the copper in place so it sits flush behind the weld.